opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

 test the High Availability/No-High Availability deployment and configuration of OPNFV software suite with OpenStack and without SDN software.

-This OPNFV software suite includes OPNFV KVMFORNFV latest software packages for Linux Kernel and QEMU patches for achieving low latency and also OPNFV Barometer for traffic, performance and platform monitoring.
+This OPNFV software suite includes OPNFV KVM4NFV latest software packages for Linux Kernel and QEMU patches for achieving low latency and also OPNFV Barometer for traffic, performance and platform monitoring.